 Aside from her ongoing clinical practice, she is currently working with torture survivors at the Centre Nassim for the rehabilitation of torture victims, as well as abused women and children, and intimate violence perpetrators at KAFA (Enough) Violence and Exploitation.

-Vanessa van Vliet has been appointed as LebMASH Partner Coordinator since February 2017.
+Vanessa van Vliet was a LebMASH Executive Board until January 2017 and was appointed as LebMASH Partner Coordinator starting February 2017.